 While staying warm in winter is necessary, staying safe is equally if not more important.
 This is why any electrical heaters in your office need to be PAT tested, ensuring they are compliant and do not run the risk of causing a fire at work.

 But, it is not just faulty heaters that can start fires.
-Having heaters too close to furnishings can be dangerous, as well as being in close proximity to dry items like paper and packaging.
+Having heaters too close to furnishings can be dangerous, as well as being close to dry items like paper and packaging.

 So, even if you do decide to keep a heater that is in fully working order at work, think carefully about where it is placed.